shibowe/DZQThemes/README.md

-# DZQThemes
-The Template of UI for Discuz Q.
+# The Themes of Discuz Q!